Toloka/docs/en/guide/concepts/adjust.md

 Possible reasons:

-- You've stopped the [main pool](../../glossary.md#training-pool).
+- You've stopped the [training pool](../../glossary.md#training-pool).
 This could limit the number of Tolokers with access to the pool.
 Start the training pool again.
 There will be more Tolokers who can access the tasks.

 - The filters you set are too strict.
 For example, a strong restriction on a certain skill that most users don't have.